 For Advisory VAs, your IAR monitors your Advisory VA's performance and will consult with you at least annually to review your current personal and financial situation, investment objective, risk tolerance and time horizon to verify that your profile information remains accurate and complete and that your investments through your Advisory VA are in your best interest.
-Eagle's Regulatory Support and Oversight team monitors clients' Advisory VA investments monthly to check that they comply with Eagle's investment parameters.
+Eagle monitors clients' Advisory VA investments regularly to check that they comply with Eagle's investment parameters.